The Offers page of the Dev Portal allows you to create, edit, and review offers associated with your product.

 - In the table, click the name of the offer you wish to update.

-- On the Offer Details screen, update the different categories of information as needed.
-Note that some details require an offer to be in a specific sandbox in order to be edited.
+- On the Offer Details screen, update different categories of information as needed.
+Note that some details can only be updated for offers within certain sandboxes.
 For full details, review the Understanding Offer Details section below.